nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/jsf-ui-how-to-index/how-to-enable-drag-and-drop-and-new-button-on-a-custom-content-view.md

 ---
-title: How to Enable Drag and Drop and New Button on a Custom Content View
+title: 'HOWTO: Enable Drag and Drop and New Button on a Custom Content View - JSF UI'
 review:
     comment: ''
     date: '2015-12-01'